valyu-network/valyu-did/Valyu-DID-Method.md

 - **Controller**: The data object is self-sovereign, signified by the controller being the data DID itself.
 - **Verification Method**: It incorporates a verification method with a key using the Secp256k1 elliptic curve.
 The controller for this verification key is associated with a user DID in the valyu ecosystem.
 - **Assertion Method**: This DID Document uses the previously mentioned verification method (#pk1) for generating zero-knowledge proofs on the data, ensuring data integrity and privacy without revealing the actual content.
-- **Key Agreement**: An X25519 key agreement mechanism is set up, pointing again to a user DID, meant for the data access layer.
-This ensures secure, encrypted access and exchange of data between parties.
+- **Key Agreement:** Establishes an X25519 key agreement protocol to facilitate secure, encrypted communication and data transfer between the data object and authorized parties.
 - **Services**:
-	1. **Access Service**: Offers a direct link for accessing the data on the valyu network via a specific access key.
+	1. **Access Service**: Offers a direct link for secure data access, under specific polices, on the valyu network.
-	2. **Compute Service**: Provides a computing endpoint, facilitating operations or transformations on the data using a specific compute key.
+	2. **Compute Service**: Provides a data compute endpoint, facilitating secure operations or transformations on the data.

 ## Operations